Kiobel v. ShellLight Dims on Human Rights Claims in the U.S.

 The Arguments in Kiobel II: Offending Foreign Sovereigns or Denying Safe Haven to Human Rights Abusers?

-In their supplemental brief, the Nigerian plaintiffs argue first that the Supreme Court already decided that the ATS applies to human rights abuses committed overseas.
+In their supplemental brief, the Nigerian plaintiffs argued first that the Supreme Court already decided that the ATS applies to human rights abuses committed overseas.
 In Sosa v.
 Alvarez Machain (2004), the Court held that federal courts may hear ATS claims based on a narrow set of international law violations regardless of where they occur.
-Shell is thus asking the Court to overrule its own precedent, a mere eight years after it was decided.
+Royal Dutch Shell, they argued, was asking the Court to overrule its own precedent, a mere eight years after it was created.
 Second, when Congress enacted the ATS in 1789, it clearly intended the law to apply beyond U.S. borders to international crimes like piracy.
 Third, the global reach that Congress gave to the ATS is fully consistent with international law.
 This is because the ATS is designed to enforce prohibitions that are themselves global rules.
 And the ATS is not alone: numerous countries have laws that exercise criminal and civil jurisdiction over extraterritorial human rights crimes.
 Finally, a categorical rule against extraterritorial ATS cases is unnecessary: the federal courts already have procedural rules that allow them to limit the foreign affairs impact of ATS suits or dismiss claims that lack merit.

-Shell’s supplemental brief makes a blanket attack on human rights litigation under the ATS.
-Whether the defendant is a corporation sued for complicity, or a fugitive war criminal hiding out in the U.S., Shell contends that our courts must not “disrespect foreign sovereignty” by hearing a survivor’s claim of genocide or other mass atrocities.
-Shell relies on two presumptions that often guide courts when interpreting statutes that implicate foreign affairs.
-First, invoking the “presumption against extraterritoriality,” Shell argues that the territorial reach of the ATS must be limited because the statute does not explicitly say that it applies outside the United States.
-Second, Shell claims that the ATS violates international law by meddling with foreign sovereignty.
-Invoking the presumption that an ambiguous federal law should be construed not to violate international law, Shell argues that the ATS should be limited to U.S. soil.
-This argument is premised on the pre-Nuremberg idea that state sovereignty trumps individual rights.
-According to Shell, a state's crimes against humanity, committed against its own people, in its own territory, cannot be scrutinized by the courts of another state.
+Royal Dutch Shell’s supplemental brief madea blanket attack on human rights litigation under the ATS.
+Whether the defendant is a corporation sued for complicity, or a fugitive war criminal hiding out in the U.S., the company contended that our courts would not “disrespect foreign sovereignty” by hearing a survivor’s claim of genocide or other mass atrocities.
+Royal Dutch Shell relied on two presumptions that often guide courts when interpreting statutes that implicate foreign affairs.
+First, invoking the “presumption against extraterritoriality,” the company argued that the territorial reach of the ATS must be limited because the statute does not explicitly say that it applies to conduct occurring outside of the United States.
+Second, the company claimed that applying the ATS extraterritoriality in this case- a so-called "foreign-cubed" case, involving claims of foreign plaintiffs against foreign defendants for conduct occurring on foreign territory- the Nigerian government's exclusive sovereignty over its affairs, in violation on international law.
+Invoking the presumption that an ambiguous federal law should be construed not to violate international law, Royal Dutch Shell argued that the ATS should be limited to U.S. soil.
+This argument is premised on the per-Nuremberg notion that national state sovereignty trumps individual rights as recognized in customary international law.
+According to Royal Dutch Shell, a state's crimes against humanity, committed against its own people, in its own territory, cannot be scrutinized by the courts of another state.

 The U.S. Government’s Position in Kiobel II: Conflicted Views and a Call for Greater Executive Branch Control

 Initially, the Obama Administration supported the Kiobel plaintiffs.
 The government's brief in Kiobel I argued that corporations could be liable for human rights crimes.
-But in Kiobel II, the Justice Department—in an apparent split with the State Department—reversed course and filed a brief calling for territorial limits on the ATS that would block the case against Shell.
-This about-face on human rights is highly controversial.
+But in Kiobel II, the Justice Department—in an apparent split with the State Department—reversed course and filed a brief calling for territorial limits on the ATS, purporting to block the case against Shell.
+This about-face on human rights was highly controversial.
 Harold Koh, Legal Advisor to the State Department, apparently refused to sign the Justice Department’s brief.

-The government's brief in Kiobel II aims to bar most extraterritorial ATS claims, while keeping the courthouse doors ajar for certain cases.
-The brief makes two main points.
-First, it urges the Supreme Court to refuse to recognize an ATS suit that “challenges the actions of a foreign sovereign in its own territory” where, as here, “foreign plaintiffs are suing foreign corporate defendants for aiding and abetting a foreign sovereign’s treatment of its own citizens in its own territory.”
-This appears to be a bid to exempt multinational corporations, while perhaps preserving ATS cases against companies headquartered in the United States or cases against flesh-and-blood perpetrators.
+The government's brief in Kiobel II argued in favor eliminating most extraterritorial ATS claims, while keeping the courthouse doors ajar for certain cases.
+The brief made two main points.
+First, it urged the Supreme Court to refuse to recognize an ATS suit that “challenges the actions of a foreign sovereign in its own territory” where, as here, “foreign plaintiffs are suing foreign corporate defendants for aiding and abetting a foreign sovereign’s treatment of its own citizens in its own territory.”
+This appears to be a bid to exempt foreign corporations from liability for human rights abuses under U.S. law, while perhaps preserving ATS cases against companies headquartered in the United States or cases against flesh-and-blood perpetrators.

-Second, the government argues that the Executive branch should play a stronger role in determining whether the ATS applies to violations committed overseas, on a case-by-case basis.
-Courts could likely continue to hear cases—such as CJA’s—where the primary human rights abuser is physically present, because it would serve U.S. foreign policy interests in denying safe haven.
-All the same, the government argues that when extraterritorial ATS suits are permitted, procedural rules and doctrines of judicial restraint should apply “with special force.”
+Second, the government argued that the executive branch should play a stronger role in determining whether the ATS applies to violations committed overseas, on a case-by-case basis.
+On this argument, courts could likely continue to hear cases—such as CJA’s—where the primary human rights abuser is physically present, because it would serve U.S. foreign policy interests in denying safe haven.
+All the same, the government argued that when extraterritorial ATS suits are permitted, procedural rules and doctrines of judicial restraint should apply “with special force.”

-1970s, presidential administrations have held conflicted views on the
+1970s, presidential administrations have held conflicting views on the

 statute.
-And courts have not always sided with the Executive.
+And courts have not always sided with the executivebranch.
 The Carter Administration embraced the ATS, arguing that it

 Although the Reagan Administration was more restrained, President